gs1/GS1_DigitalLink_Resolver_CE/README.md

    the Mongo data volume to a different node, causing an interruption in the service.

 <hr />
-We hope you enjoy GS1 Resolver Community Edition!

-Please be part of our Developers' forum at https://groups.google.com/g/gs1-digital-link-developers where you can get the latest updates sent to your mailbox.

-Best regards<br />
-Phil Archer, Director, Web Solutions, GS1<br />
-Nick Lansley, Lead Developer, GS1 Digital Link Resolver Project<br />
-Rajesh Kumar Rana, Co-Developer, GS1 Digital Link Resolver Project<br />

 ## Seeding the database with the postman runner

+There is the Data Entry API of post man: https://documenter.getpostman.com/view/10078469/TVejgpjz.
+Please click link above to have our colection and api available to perform the following steps.

-1. Firsly, We need to create a csv file contain the data we need to insert into the database.
+1. You need to create a csv file contain the data we need to insert into the database.
-2. Secondly, We run the postman and config body request for post request.
+2. You add config environment global variable {{auth_key}} with current value is (5555555555555) and {{base_url}}
+   with current value is (http://localhost).
+3. You change body request api Create or Update Resolver Entries.
 For example:

    <pre>
    [